john-hawkins/amazon-sagemaker-kernels/README.md

 In the [r-kernel](r-kernel) example we demonstrate how to use the Sagemaker Studio Image Build CLI to build and register a customer Notebook Kernel from within Sagemaker Studio.

+This allows you to run R code inside a Sagemaker Studio Notebook.

 ## Bespoke Python ML Algorithm